genomegraph/vg_reverse_lookup/reverse_lookup_vg_en.md

 vg view graph.vg | grep ^S | cut -f 2 | grep -vwf node_list_in_ultra_bubble.txt > node_list_of_core_region.txt
 ```

 - A Snarl is a generalization of the superbubble which is a subgraph of a genome graph.
-For the definition of terms, please refer to [Paten et al.](Https://www.biorxiv.org/content/early/2017/01/18/101493)
+For the definition of terms, please refer to [Paten et al.](https://www.biorxiv.org/content/early/2017/01/18/101493)
 - Note: there is an inconsistency (as of Aug 27, 2018) that the `-m` option of `vm snarls` only compute traversals for snarls with `<=` N nodes in the help message, but `<` according to the [SourceCode](https://github.com/vgteam/vg/blob/02a085c1f9902d94a25e8cdffafc16eb7ff8a4a2/src/subcommand/snarls_main.cpp#L228) -> [Fixed in v1.10.0](https://github.com/vgteam/vg/pull/1840)

 ## TODO

-- Story of valiant call
+- How to call variants